libhal-google/libhal/README.md

 # 📃 Glossary

-Here is a list of terms used in libembeddedhal.
-It is HIGHLY RECOMMENDED that new users of libembeddedhal read this section.
+Here is a list of terms used in libhal.
+It is HIGHLY RECOMMENDED that new users of libhal read this section.

 ## Target